textpattern/textpattern.github.io/setup/installing-the-software.md

 You need a config.php file in your /textpattern directory with that generated contents pasted into it and saved.
 It makes no difference how you do this, but there are two common ways.

-One way is to use the Download button beneath the textbox to download the pre-filled config.php to your local computer.
+One way is to use the Download button beneath the textbox in the browser screen to download the pre-filled config.php.
 You would then use your (S)FTP client to upload it to your web server and into the /textpattern directory.

-The other common way is to use the config-dist.php file already in the /textpattern directory (which is otherwise not used).
-Change the file’s name to config.php, open it, paste in the contents generated from above, making sure to replace *everything* in the file, and save the file.
+The other common way is to use the config-dist.php file (which is otherwise needless).
+The file is already in the /textpattern directory.
+Open this file, paste the contents generated from above into it, making sure to replace *everything* in the file, then save and close the file.
+Then rename it to config.php (i.e. remove the ‘-dist’ part from the name).

-Once done, return to the **Add config file** screen in your browser and select the **I did it** button.
+Once done, either way, return to the **Add config file** screen in your browser and select the **I did it** button.

 ### Populate database